AmaiKinono/puni/README.md

 ## Define your own soft deletion commands

 The API for this is `puni-soft-delete-by-move`.
 Let's see a simplified definition of `puni-kill-line`.
-Notice the comments about arguments of `puni-soft-delete-by-move`:
+Notice the comments about the arguments of `puni-soft-delete-by-move`:

 ``` elisp